randyoyarzabal/reach/docs/INSTALL.md

 Steps for installing/using Reach:
 --------------------------------

-Get the latest stable build of Reach by manually downloading the Reach tree [zip file](https://github.com/randyoyarzabal/reach/archive/v1.0.3.zip) OR with git:
+Get the latest stable build of Reach by manually downloading the Reach release [zip file](https://github.com/randyoyarzabal/reach/archive/v1.0.3.zip) OR with git:

 To get the master (stable) branch: